 Irish musician Peter Loughran, the boy’s father, successfully petitioned a California court to have his son brought back to live with him in Los Angeles.
 The 42-year-old Heady chose to move her son from Los Angeles to England due to her disdain for the American educational system.
 According to Loughran, Heady had agreed to return Wylie back to Los Angeles after filming Game of Thrones in Great Britain.
 It was ruled she violated the custody agreement by failing to return her son before the September 5 deadline.
 To make matters even more complicated, Heady enrolled her son in a Yorkshire school blaming the “subpar school system” in the United States.
 She had enrolled the child without Loughran’s permission.
 The custody agreement had called for the boy to visit his father 10 days per month.
 Heady and Loughran were married 2007 to 2011.
 She also has a daughter from a subsequent relationship.

-For more than 25 years, Miami child custody and visitation lawyer Stephanie G. Morrow has successfully represented countless clients in family law cases.
-She understands the frustration and stress of people who are going through a divorce, paternity matter that have child custody challenges.
+For more than 25 years, Fort Lauderdale child custody lawyer Gustavo Frances has successfully represented countless clients in family law cases.
+He understands the frustration and stress of people who are going through a divorce, paternity matter that have child custody challenges.
 Many times children are caught in the middle of these difficult situations.
-To learn more about how an experienced family law attorney can help, contact the Aventura Law Offices of S.G.
-Morrow & Associates and schedule a consultation today.
+To learn more about how an experienced family law attorney can help, contact The Law Office of Gustavo E. Frances, P.A. and schedule a consultation today.